 What’s the right thing to do if you’ve been wronged?

-Top 10 ways to express your complaint
+Top 10 ways to express (or resolve) your complaint

 If you’ve been the target of a scam or worse and you are not yet ready to let them off the hook by deleting, ignoring, or simply hanging up, then consider making offense your best defense.
 Reporting your incident is not only self-empowering but helpful to your neighbor, who may be the next victim.
 Flagging an issue to the right people is the best way to put thieves on the laws radar.